 I received a Master of Arts degree in Public History from the State University of New York at Albany in 2007.
 While there, I studied with environmental historian Kendra Smith-Howard and wrote an MA Thesis on the historical encounters between Schenectady-based scientists (particularly those affiliated with the General Electric Corporation) and New York’s Adirondack Mountains.

 In 2009 I moved to New York City to begin studying environmental history at the State University of New York at Stony Brook with Christopher Sellers, Jared Farmer, and other members of the faculty.
 My doctoral dissertation focused on nineteenth-century Hawaiʻi and the Hawaiian Islands’ place within larger transoceanic economic and ecological contexts.
-It is specifically a transoceanic labor history focused on the life experiences of Native Hawaiian migrant workers.
+It was specifically a transoceanic labor history focused on the life experiences of Native Hawaiian migrant workers.
 I was grateful while in New York City to study ka ʻōlelo Hawaiʻi—the Hawaiian language—with an incredible teacher, Manuwai Peters.
 I additionally completed my doctoral language examination in written Chinese.
 In 2014-2015 I received an ACLS/Mellon Dissertation Completion Fellowship and subsequently defended my dissertation.
-Since that time, “Hawaiians Who Left Hawaiʻi: Work, Body, and Environment in the Pacific World, 1786-1876” has won both the 2016 Rachel Carson Prize for Best Dissertation from the American Society for Environmental History and the 2016 Constance Coiner Award for Best Dissertation from the Working Class Studies Association.
+“Hawaiians Who Left Hawaiʻi: Work, Body, and Environment in the Pacific World, 1786-1876” won both the 2016 Rachel Carson Prize for Best Dissertation from the American Society for Environmental History and the 2016 Constance Coiner Award for Best Dissertation from the Working Class Studies Association.

 In addition to these projects, I have also written over a dozen op-eds, encyclopedia articles, book and film reviews, and contributed to public history projects.
 For more information, please see my curriculum vitae.